 Golden River Hotel

 Breakfast will be served at a local restaurant near the market in Stung Treng.
-This morning, visit Mekong Blue, a local silk weaving centre offering work and an income to disadvantaged young women in this remote area.
+After that, visit Mekong Blue, a local silk weaving centre offering work and an income to disadvantaged young women in this remote area.
 You can tour the workshops and, if you like, shop for beautiful silk items that carry the ‘UNESCO Seal of Excellence’.

-In the afternoon, join with us in a kayaking trip to big islands with white sand beaches within the Mekong.
-After an hour of kayaking, we disembark on Koh Trong Island, a beautiful quiet island opposite the riverfront of Kratie Town.
-Here, you would have opportunities to meet friendly locals and get to know their lifestyle, or simply chill at the beach and swim on the beautiful Mekong river.
+In the afternoon, join us in a one hour kayaking trip around the island to see white sand beaches.
 A 9 kilometers (6 miles) loop road around the island's perimeter provides the perfect opportunity to discover villages on this island.
 Along the way, we could stop for rest in a village, enjoy local fruit while observing the daily rituals and routines of the traditional village life.
 At the end of day, watch the sunset from the island’s western banks.
-Then be transferred back to your hotel.
+Then return to your hotel.

 In the morning, we will drive to the capital of Phnom Penh via Kampong Cham City which is quaint and charming with its bustling morning river scene and wide boulevard streets beside the river.
 Arrive in Phnom Penh at noon, you will be transferred to the hotel for check in.